nikolasbasler/BPhage/README.md

 ### Alpha and beta diversity, relative abundances
 `02.diversity_and_rel_abundance.R`

-This is a very long script that takes about 2 hours to run.
-This is mainly due to the rarefaction (1.5 hours) and saving all the output plots (30 minutes).
+This is a very long script that takes about 1 hour to run.
+This is mainly due to the rarefaction (45 minutes) and saving all the output plots (10 minutes).
 For a better overview, these parts are outsourced into separate scripts, which are called from within this script.
+For the rarefaction (1000 iterations), I make use of the `future` package to run on 4 CPU cores in parallel.
+If you want to change this, adapt the `plan(multisession, workers=4)` calls in the helper scripts `scripts/R/helpers/alpha_diversity.R` and `scripts/R/helpers/beta_diversity.R`.

 Alpha and beta diversities and relative abundances (called TPM in the scripts) are calculated and then many plots showing different aspects of the data are generated.
-The classification table is updated with vConTACT3 taxonomy and the CheckV output but the final version of this table is also stored as an R object in `data/classification.RDS`.
+This mainly served the purpose of data exploration.
+The `classification` table is updated with `vConTACT3` taxonomy and the `CheckV` output but the final version of the `classification` table is also stored as an R object in `data/classification.RDS`.
 The same is true for the metadata table (`data/metadata.RDS`).
-These R objects are loaded by downstream scripts whenever needed, so if you have different input, make sure to adapt those objects accordingly.
+These R objects are loaded by all scripts whenever needed, so if you have different input, make sure to adapt those objects accordingly.

+---
+`03.beta_dbRDA.R`

+Picks up the Bray-Curtis dissimilarity matrices and performs distance-based redundancy analyses on them.
+Runs for about 15 minutes.

 ---
 `04_SNP_analysis.R`